-And God damn, it’s refreshing place to be in.
+And god damn, it’s refreshing place to be in.

 Sure, I’ve appreciated this pop-culture space of black wokeness—the manufacturing of fly black excellence and king and queen-dom—but can’t always subscribe to be that shit.

 As a show stripped down, Insecure is really a story of partial love triangles, love squares, love trapezoids, and whatever-the-hell-else shapes.
 In one Insecure season, Issa is back and forth with the dude with good bone structure but bad aim, Daniel.
 In another, she’s repairing a relationship with no-job-having Lawrence (who she cheats on with bad-aim-having Daniel).
 But it’s all told within a middle-class framework.
 Issa has low-credit and debt, her love interests are struggle warriors, and she’s the one black chick at her non-profit job.
-Come season three, a lot of that hasn’t changed because it’s a ride that always embraces the mess.
+Come season three, a lot of that isn’t changed because it’s a ride that always embraces the mess.

 Take season three, episode two of Insecure for example: In a memorable scene, struggling hip-hop producer Daniel displays some anxiety at a club when trying to get the attention of a popular artist named Spider.
-He performs the whole cringe-like ritual of stalling, downing the drank, looking toward the ground, fumbling his hands and tripping over his words.
+He performs the whole cringe-like ritual of stalling, downing the drank, looking towards the ground, fumbling his hands and tripping over his words.
 He’s serious about his music and it becomes a huge source of his insecurities as he tells Issa regarding his more successful friend “I got good, Khalil got famous.”
 All that “sexy, cool, debonair” shit that the show spent two years building around him is put to the wayside for what’s awkwardly real.

 I mean I get it.
-The use of ultra-strong black characters of routine flyness and strength is a natural reaction to a culture that dehumanizes and devalues black life at every turn.
+The use of ultra strong black characters of routine flyness and strength is a natural reaction to a culture that dehumanizes and devalues black life at every turn.
 For most of us who fall prey to ascribing to that bullshit on a bad day—all of us really—the growing number of pop-culture narratives remind us that we can be far better, and more dope than we ever imagined ourselves to be.
 That we’re more than the moments that require a “worldstar” proclamation.
 But still, a show that avoids putting its metaphysical eggs into that notion respects the self-inflicted bullshit that goes on underneath our ebony sheens.

-The truth is that I’ll occasionally do awkward messy shit like my girl Issa because I can be awkward and messy.
-I’ll occasionally feel inferior like my man Daniel because I often feel inferior.
+The truth is that I’ll occasionally do awkward messy shit like my girl Issa, because I can be awkward and messy.
+I’ll occasionally feel inferior like my man Daniel, because I often feel inferior.
 Insecure continues to be a refreshing gateway to that humdrum of the regular debt-having, awkward-talking blackness that many live and love in.

 Follow Noel Ransome on Twitter.